dmcg/minutest/docs/README.md

 JUnit is great for quickly writing and running tests as part of a TDD workflow, but try to do anything unusual and you have to reach for the documentation and specially written annotations.

-Minutest extends JUnit with a simple model that allows you to solve your own problems - it's just Kotlin.
+Minutest extends JUnit with a simple model that allows you to solve your own problems with plain Kotlin.

 For example